Patchethium/e2k/README.md

 # --fp32 for double precision, by default we use fp16 to save space
 # --output to specify the output file, in this project it's `model-{p2k/c2k}.npz`
 # --safetenors to use safe tensors, it's for easier binding in some languages
+# --accent to extract accent predictor, in this project the model name is `accent.npz`
 python export.py --model /path/to/your/model.pth --p2k --output /path/to/your/model.npz
 ```